Remote Learning Academy

 The asynchronous and synchronous instructional time that your student will have access to as part of independent study.

-How to enroll your child in one of Evergreen School District’s independent study remote learning programs for the 2021-22 school year.
+How to enroll your child in one of Evergreen School District’s independent study remote learning programs.

 Requesting a Parent-Teacher Conference